sgefant/android_device_lenovo_kai/README.md

 Lenovo Ideatab A2109A (kai)

-This is cm-11.0 for Lenovo Ideatab A2109A (kai)
+This is cm-12.1 for Lenovo Ideatab A2109A (kai)

-WARNING: THIS BRANCH WAS NEVER BUILT!!!

-Special thanks to the tf700t developers for Cyanogenmod: dasunsrule32 xplodwild nycbjr
+Special thanks to the tf700t and tf300t developers for Cyanogenmod: dasunsrule32 xplodwild nycbjr